mattjbray/mortar/README.md

       ...
 ```

-Notice the parent itself can be nested in a containing component, and the
+Notice that the parent itself can be nested in a containing component, and the
 containing component does not need to know anything about the internal workings
 of the child.